 Knowing I could take a bus toward Tavas in the opposite direction, I even stood in the middle of the highway and looked both ways.
 But no bus appeared at all for over an hour.

 Eventually, a friendly driver stopped and gave me a ride to the Karacasu bus terminal.
 And once there, I only had to wait about 10 minutes for the Nazilli-bound bus to depart.

 The return trip was then fairly straightforward, but the ride took ages due to rush hour traffic.
 I finally made it back to Pamukkale around 7:30 PM.
 In total, it was an 11-hour journey for just a few hours at the ruins.

 But as Aphrodisias is one of the best sites in Turkey, it was, of course, worth it.

-Looking back, I don’t think there was much I could’ve done differently.
-There really seem to be no buses to Tavas from either direction.
+Looking back, I don’t think there was much I could’ve done differently coming from Denizli.